GenoTheMundane/mechagic/src/platforms/index.md

 ---
 layout: t2
 title: Platforms
-ogd: Other websites I'm on that aren't this one
+ogd: Other websites I'm on that aren't this oneaaaaaaaaaaaaaaaaaaaaaa
-propd: Other websites I'm on that aren't this one
+propd: Other websites I'm on that aren't this oneaaaaaaaaaaaaaaaaaaaaaa
 ---
 # platforms